Funginite: Use

-As of 2010, there has not been sufficient research conducted into the impact on petrology funginite has, and this includes other inertinites and macerals in general.
-It is also assumed that by understanding the constitution of common and uncommon variants and types of coal alike, locating and identifying deposits rich in a particular type of coal may potentially be made easier, as well as the burning characteristics in the scope of petrology and petrochemical fields.
+As of 2010, there has not been sufficient research conducted on the impact of funginite on petrology, and this includes other inertinites and macerals in general.
+It is also assumed that by understanding the constitution of common and uncommon variants and types of coal alike, locating and identifying deposits rich in a particular kind of coal may potentially be made easier, as well as the burning characteristics in the scope of petrology and petrochemical fields.

 Increased studies into funginite as a constituent of coal may also assist in the identification and selection of metallurgical coal, as it is a fundamental aspect of producing coke, which is a source of fuel for metallurgical works such as steel production.

-The research undertaken into funginite, as well as other similar inertinites, may provide clues into understanding the events of instances regarding natural spontaneous combustion, due to the necessary requirements for that event to occur.